OpenPodcar/OpenPodcar/README.md

 roslaunch podcar podcarsim2real.launch
 ```

-If the USB ports are well set up, the vehicle can then be controlled with the joystick as follows:
+If the USB ports are well set up, the vehicle can then be simply controlled with the joystick as follows:
 - Y-axis for speed control
 - X-axis for steering control

 ### D. GMapping